Domestic partnership: New Zealand

 In 2001, the Property (Relationships) Act 1976 was extended to offer partners in unregistered "de facto" relationships similar rights to those of married couples.
 A de facto relationship is defined as a relationship between two persons living as a couple, who are not married or in a civil union.
 This applies to both heterosexual and same sex couples.
-Since 2013, same-sex marriage is legally recognised and performed within New Zealand and still includes unregistered "de facto" relationships similar rights to those of married couples.
+Since 2013, same-sex marriage is legally recognised and performed within New Zealand.